Policy overview

 Employees will be invited to attend a probation hearing if:

-The meeting will be with the employee’s senior manager (sometimes referred to as ‘grandparent’ manager).
+The probation hearing will be with the employee’s senior manager (sometimes referred to as ‘grandparent’ manager).
 If the head of service determines, then for the purposes of a probationary hearing a ‘grandparent’ manager can be given delegated responsibility for dismissals.
+For school staff, the probation hearing will be with the headteacher.

 Employees may be accompanied by: